 Sven argues that we need to accelerate the anti-aging research that is being conducted.
 Not just by investing more resources, but also by relaxing regulations and by creating more publicity around the research.
 One of his most interesting ideas is to let go of the principle of ‘first, do no harm’.
 As this principle currently limits the speed at which technology and innovation can develop.

-My gut feeling: that is quite something.
+My gut feeling: that’s quite a big step.

 Longevity pills (3x)